costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 bothered answering the question already.
 That I have looked in all the normal places, tried the standard solutions.
-If I want to revolutionise gender theory, then I need to have read enough background, not just thought about it a bit and been excited by an idea.
+If I want to revolutionise gender theory, then I need to have read enough background, not just thought about it a bit and been excited by an idea.</p>

-Paul Erdos is an acclaimed mathematician, who would arrive with the statement "my brain is open" and work with colleagues on problems before travelling onwards to the next stop on his never ending journey.
+<p>Paul Erdos is an acclaimed mathematician, who would arrive with the statement
+"my brain is open" and work with colleagues on problems before travelling onwards to the next stop on his never ending journey.
 This openness led to him being the most published mathematician in history.
 His case is rare.
 The web is